Vestland+-Stadlandet+Birds

 • Bordering countries: Sweden, Finland and Russia

-• 1 and a half hour by plane from London and Copenhagen
+• 1.5 hours by plane from London and Copenhagen

-• 2 hours from Paris, Zürich, Brussels, Frankfurt and Amsterdam
+• 2 hours from Paris, Frankfurt and Amsterdam

 • 7 hours from New York